2000Dobby/StatsExporter/README.md

 start automatically.

 ## Usage
-Access the api via http://hostname:port
+Access the api via `http://hostname:port`<br>
+You can start/stop the webserver ingame using `/se start|stop`

 Currently you can access the information as follows:
 + `/player/{uuid}`
 <br> Shows information on the player if he has ever been on the server while the plugin was enabled.
 <br> Otherwise an error is displayed.
-<br> The information avialable is the following:
+<br> The information avialable is as follows:
   > + name: the real name of the player
   > + uuid: the uuid of the player
   > + displayName: the name displayed by Minecraft